-When you buy expensive items with debt, you typically need to make a down payment to cover a portion of the purchase price.
+When you buy expensive items with a loan, you often need to make a down payment to cover a portion of the purchase price.
 That initial payment is often critical for getting approved, and it can affect your borrowing costs throughout the life of your loan.
-As a result, it’s wise to understand how down payments work and choose the right payment amount.
+As a result, it’s wise to understand how down payments work so you can choose the right down payment amount.

-Down payments are often, but not always, part of a loan.
-When you see “zero down” offers, no down payment is required.
-But it might be wise to make a down payment even when you don’t have to.
-The down payment often covers a meaningful percentage of the total purchase price (such as 20 percent).
-You pay off the remainder of the loan over time with regular installment payments—unless you pay the loan off early with a large prepayment or by refinancing.
+Down payments are often, but not always, part of obtaining a loan.
+For example, when you see “zero down” offers on vehicles, no down payment is required.
+Some home loans don't require a down payment either.
+However, it is sometimes wise to make a down payment, even when you don’t have to.
+The down payment often covers a meaningful percentage of the total purchase price (such as 20%).
+You pay off the remainder of the loan over time with regular installment payments unless you pay the loan off early with a large payment or by refinancing.

 How Much Should You Pay?